The Bylaws of an organization are the governing documents. Any changes to the Bylaws must be approved by the Members of the Association.

 E. The Chief Executive Officer.
 The CEO shall keep a correct record of all proceedings of the Association and keep a roster which shall contain the full name of each member, residence and occupational address, and date of admission.
 He shall collect all moneys for dues or other indebtedness to the Association, read all communications, conduct the correspondence of the Association and notify each member of the time and place all meetings of the Association at least ten (10) days in advance, notify members of committees of their appointment, giving each member the name and address of his associates on said committee and chairman’s name, render a full report at each Annual Meeting, carefully preserve all papers in the archives of the Association, serve as secretary to the Board of Directors and be an ex-officio member of the committees.
 He shall be bonded by an Indemnity Bonding Company for a sum not less than one hundred thousand dollars ($100,000), the fee for said bond shall be paid by the Association.

 Section 1.
 The affairs of this association shall be managed by the Board of Directors

 Section 3.
-Elections shall be held for (6) six positions of the Board of Director members by ballot.
-The elected positions will have a three year term of office, after the three year term, they are eligible to be re-elected.
+Elections shall be held for (7) six positions of the Board of Director members by ballot.
+The elected positions will have a three year term of office, and after the three year term, they are eligible to be re-elected.
 The remaining 4 positions will be appointed by the President for a one year term.
 These terms will commence after the annual convention.